Franklin Boukaka: Early life

-He was born as François Boukaka on October 10, 1940, in Brazzaville.
-That city is the capital of what was then the French Congo, and after independence in 1960 became the Republic of the Congo, and from 1969 to 1991 was the People's Republic of the Congo.
-His parents were both musical; his father, Aubin Boukaka, was with the musical ensemble “La Gaieté,” while his mother, Yvonne Ntsatouabaka, was a singer and hostess of funeral vigils and popular celebrations.
+Franklin Boukaka was born François Boukaka on October 10, 1940, in Brazzaville (the capital of present-day Congo-Brazzavile).
+His parents were both musicians; his father, Aubin Boukaka, was with the musical ensemble “La Gaieté,” while his mother, Yvonne Ntsatouabaka, was a singer and hostess of funeral vigils and popular celebrations.
 He was the oldest of eight children, five boys and three girls, and he attended schools in Brazzaville.

 Musical career

 Early groups (Sexy Jazz, Sympathic Jazz, Negro Band, African Jazz/Jazz African, Vox Africa), 1955-62

 After finishing school Boukaka joined a series of bands, moving between each of the two capital cities across the Congo River from one another: Brazzaville, and Leopoldville (later Kinshasa), capital of what was then the Belgian Congo and after independence became the Republic of the Congo, then Zaire, and now the Democratic Republic of the Congo.

 This progression of bands started in 1955, when at age 14 or 15 he joined the group Sexy Jazz, founded by Miguel Samba, Siscala Mouanga, and Aubert Nganga.
 In 1957, when Miguel Samba and Siscala Mouanga departed to join a group called Cercul Jazz, Boukaka joined the group Sympathic Jazz, of Alphonse Marie Toukas, and toured Kabinda and Leopoldville.

 In November 1958, with a number of other musicians mostly from Brazzaville, including his friend Michel Boyibanda who had been in Sympathic Jazz with him, Boukaka founded Negro Band.
 According to some sources, Negro Band was founded and always based in Brazzaville, while according to others it was based in Leopoldville during Boukaka's tenure with it, and in 1960 moved across the river to Brazzaville.
 In either event, Boukaka was certainly working in Leopoldville in 1960, when he joined musicians from African Jazz, including Tabu Ley Rochereau, to perform as "Jazz African" while the band's leader Joseph Kabasele (Le Grand Kallé) was in Brussels for the Round Table Conference on the Belgian Congo's independence.
-Subsequently, still in Leopoldville, with Jeannot Bombenga and Casino Mutshipule from African Jazz, he founded the band Vox Africa; other members of its first lineup included Papa Noel and Djeskain Massengo.
+Subsequently, still in Leopoldville, with Jeannot Bombenga and Casino Mutshipule from African Jazz, he founded the band Vox Africa; other members of its first lineup included Papa Noël and Djeskain Massengo.